History of baseball in the United States: Player wealth

 Beginning with the 1972 Flood v.
 Kuhn Supreme Court case, management's grip on players, as embodied in the reserve clause, began to slip.
 In 1976, the Messersmith/McNally Arbitration, also known as the Seitz Decision effectively destroyed the reserve clause.
 Players who had been dramatically underpaid for generations came to be replaced by players who were paid extremely well for their services.

 Sports agents

 A new generation of sports agents arose, hawking the talents of free-agent players who knew baseball but didn't know the business end of the game.
 The agents broke down what the teams were generating in revenue off of the players' performances.
 They calculated what their player might be worth to energize a television contract, or provide more merchandise revenue, or put more fans into stadium seats.
-Management pushed back; the dynamic produced a variety of compromises which ideally left all parties unsatisfied.
+Management pushed back; the dynamic produced a variety of compromises which possibly left all parties unsatisfied.